-I.18 The Applicant shall protect all area trees per the Town Wetlands Protection Regulations, Section 24 Vegetation Removal and Replacement, protecting trees through securing (not nailing) 2x4 boards, between 6-8 feet in length, around tree base.
+I.18 The Applicant shall protect all area trees on the Property per the Town Wetlands Protection Regulations, Section 24 Vegetation Removal and Replacement, protecting trees through securing (not nailing) 2x4 boards, between 6-8 feet in length, around tree base.
 The boards shall be installed vertically such that one end is installed directly into the ground.
 Alternative protection measures must be approved by the ZBA.

-I.19 All mitigation as proposed as part of this project shall remain in perpetuity.
+I.19 All on-site mitigation as proposed as part of this project shall remain in perpetuity.
 The approved planting areas, invasive removal areas, the water quality units, and the stormwater system shall remain in perpetuity and if replacement is necessary, shall be subject to the approval of the Commission.
 This shall be a continuing condition in perpetuity that survives the expiration of this permit.

 I.20 The fencing surrounding the woodland in the rear yard shall be constructed of cedar and have sufficient clearance below the bottom rail to allow small animals to migrate to and between adjacent resource areas.